gamasenninn/chext-ystore/README.md

 # chext-ystore
 An CHROME extension for Yahoo!
-Store Creators.
+Store Creators Pro..
 Insert images and WATCH data for items in the listings that have been closed for sale.